About Maine Coons

 Health & type are the MOST important factors in our breeding program.

-2. To adopt out healthy, well socialised cats / kittens for pets that remain true to the breed standard.
+2. To adopt out healthy, well socialised cats / kittens for pets remaining true to breed standard

 This is our hobby.
 Not a business in the true sense of the word.
 We're passionate about keeping it that way.